lightning/bolts/04-onion-routing.md

 verify that when receiving the onion.
 Note that it's important to use private information in that case, that senders cannot have access to.

+Whenever the final recipient receives an invalid message from a blinded route, it should add a random delay before returning an error (if it returns one).
+Invalid messages are likely to be probing attempts and message timing may help the attacker infer its distance to the final recipient.

 The `padding` field can be used to ensure that all `encrypted_data` have the same length.
 It's particularly useful when adding dummy hops at the end of a blinded route, to prevent the sender from figuring out which node is the final recipient.

+When route blinding is used for payments, the recipient specifies the fees and expiry that blinded nodes should apply to the payment instead of letting the sender configure them.
+The recipient also adds additional constraints to the payments that can go through that route to protect against probing attacks that would let malicious nodes unblind the identity of the blinded nodes.

+When route blinding is used for payments, nodes inside the blinded route must not return standard onion errors, because they would provide information to the sender that could help them unblind the identity of the blinded nodes.
+Also, instead of forwarding errors, nodes should replace them with garbage, in case a downstream node was buggy and returned a valid onion error.

 # Accepting and Forwarding a Payment